aztfmod/terraform-azurerm-caf-domain/README.md

 # Creates an Azure DNS zone with domain registration

-Creates an a domain with its registration details using:
+Creates a domain name with its registration details using:
 * Azure DNS name
 * Azure App Service Domain